Social activities in Rajasthan and Uttarakhand

 Part of the activities are also dedicated to children; thanks to the help of the volunteers, educational workshops, basic teachings of Hindi, English and mathematics and recreational activities are planned.

 In the north of India, in a small village surrounded by Uttarakhand mountains, Pyunli gives volunteers the opportunity to join the local and community rhythms by fully sharing their daily life.
 This is possible thanks to Vinod, founder and local contact person, and his family with whom volunteers will share the accomodation.
 Volunteers will have the opportunity to plan the daily school activities in collaboration with the local teachers, adding value to the educational and recreational offer.
-They will also be involved, or will be able to propose themselves, workshops and seminaries for the women of the local community.
+They will also be involved, or will be able to propose themselves, workshops and seminaries for the women of the local community.🌱 Becoming a LOTO member is essential for everyone interested in our reality and willing to participate in the activities and projects promoted by LOTO.
+The process to become a member is simple: contact us for all the details!

-Curiosity: Many plants in India have a sacred value, for example, under a Banana tree is where Siddhartha Gautama reached enlightenment becoming the Buddha, Mango is instead the symbol of love since is believed that Shiva married Parvati right under one of these plants.
+Curiosity: Many plants in India have a sacred value, for example, under a "Bodhi Tree" is where Siddhartha Gautama reached enlightenment becoming the Buddha, Mango is instead the symbol of love since is believed that Shiva married Parvati right under one of these plants.

 Finally, the Lotus Flower, which emerged directly from the primitive waters, is so esteemed that it has become the national flower of India.
 It is believed that its stem draws from the mystical centre of the world.
 The centre of the lotus would, therefore, correspond to the centre of the universe, while its stem and eternal waters are what holds all creation together.